-Mentors, act as project enablers sharing their expertise and knowledge of best practice to help you to deliver your project.
+Mentors act as project enablers sharing their expertise and knowledge of best practice to help you to deliver your project.
 If appointed, a Mentor will work with you on developing the whole project or specific aspects such as capital works, management and maintenance plans, environmental impact, business planning, interpretation, learning, audience developments or training.
-Mentors may be asked by HLF officers to provide expert advice but their focus will be on using their expertise to help you and your project team in thinking about how to achieve the best outcomes for your project.
+Mentors may be asked by HLF officers to provide expert advice but their focus will be on using their Heritage Lottery Fund expertise to help you and your project team in thinking about how to achieve the best outcomes for your project.

-Additionally, we may appoint a Monitor to your project to help us as appropriate.
+We will usually appoint a Monitor to your project to help us as appropriate.